ClemBdx/correction-tp1/Compte-rendu.md

 ### ***Why should we run the container with a flag -e to give the environment variables ?***

-To secure the varaibles
+To secure the variables

 ### ***Why do we need a volume to be attached to our postgres container ?***

-It acts like a memory so it saves our database when we quit
+It acts like a memory, so it saves our database when we quit

 #TP2